What does an Apple Watch do – Apple Watch features (2025)

 Apple Watch Series 6

 Apple rolled out the Apple Watch Series 6 in September 2020.
-The Series 6 Watch is identical in design to the Series 5, but there are some notable health-related features along with a faster chip for better performance.
+The Series 6 Watch is identical in design to the Series 5, but there are some notable health features along with a faster chip for better performance.

-There’s a new sensor in the Apple Watch Series 6 that enables Blood Oxygen monitoring that measures oxygen saturation in the blood for a better understanding of fitness and wellness.
+There’s a new Blood Oxygen sensor in the Apple Watch Series 6 that enables Blood Oxygen monitoring that measures oxygen saturation in the blood for a better understanding of fitness and wellness.
 It is a sign of a serious illness when oxygen saturation (also known as SpO2) levels drop.
 The watch also occasionally takes background measurements when a person is inactive, including during sleep.

 Apple Watch Series 7

 The Apple Watch Series 7 has been rolled out in September 2021.
-The borders of the watch are smaller with a bigger watch face screen.
+The borders of the watch are smaller with a watch face of larger screen.
 The buttons on the watch face are bigger and there is a full keyboard for typing.
 The watch has added increased workout support for biking, including e-biking.
 Watch- OS 8 powers the new smartwatch.
 The starting price is $399.

 Apple Watch Series 8